sine2pi/ASR-model/README.md

 To highlight the relationship between pitch and rotary embeddings, the model implements three complementary pitch-based enhancements:

-1. **Pitch-modulated theta:** Pitch (f0) is used to modify the theta parameter, dynamically adjusting the rotary frequency.
+1. Pitch-modulated theta Pitch (f0) is used to modify the theta parameter, dynamically adjusting the rotary frequency.
-2. **Direct similarity bias:** A pitch-based similarity bias is added directly to the attention mechanism.
+2. Direct similarity bias: A pitch-based similarity bias is added directly to the attention mechanism.
-3. **Variable radii in torch.polar:** The unit circle radius (1.0) in the `torch.polar` calculation is replaced with variable radii derived from f0.
+3. Variable radii in torch.polar: The unit circle radius (1.0) in the torch.polar calculation is replaced with variable radii derived from f0.
 This creates acoustically-weighted positional encodings, so each position in the embedding space reflects the acoustic prominence in the original speech.
 This approach effectively adds phase information without significant computational overhead.

 The function `torch.polar` constructs a complex tensor from polar coordinates: